lanly-dev/ffmpeg-build/README.md

 - Release: A GitHub Release is created per run with all platform assets

 ## What gets built
-By default, this builds FFmpeg with built-in codecs only (no external libraries, no nonfree/GPL components).
+By default, this builds FFmpeg with built-in codecs only (no external libraries.
 This keeps builds portable and licensing straightforward.
 You can customize the `./configure` flags in the workflow to enable more libraries if needed.

 Notes:
 - Linux: static build (reduced runtime deps)